-Rocky Mountain National Park Estes Park, CO 80517
+Rocky Mountain National Park

+Estes Park, CO 80517

 Setting: A broad spectrum of camping experiences is possible in the glacial landscape of the Rocky Mountains, with its valleys, its highlands of pine, fir, and spruce forests, its alpine meadows, its clear streams, and its crystal lakes.
-Elevations range from 8,200 to 14,255 feet.
-Bighorn sheep, elk, deer, marmots, and ptarmigan find refuge in the park.
+Elevations range from 7,800 to 14,255 feet.
+Bighorn sheep, elk, deer, coyotes, marmots, and ptarmigan find refuge in the park.

-Tent/RV Campgrounds: Longs Peak, Moraine Park, and Timber Creek are open all year.
+Tent/RV Campgrounds: Aspenglen, Longs Peak, and Timber Creek are open all year.
 Water and flush toilets are provided from about May to September; the rest of the year water is not available and pit toilets are provided.
-Aspenglen and Glacier Basin are open from early June to September.
+Glacier Basin and Moraine Park are open from early June to September.
 Reservations through Ticketron are required for Glacier Basin and Moraine Park from the end of June to mid-August.
 The rest of the year sites at these campgrounds are available first-come, first-served.
 The rest of the campgrounds are always on a first-come, firstserved basis.
 The limit of stay for all campgrounds is as noted below from June through September; the rest of the year it is extended by 15 days.
-All campgrounds have handicappedaccessible restrooms.
+The total limit of stay in the park is 7 days.
+All campgrounds have handicapped-accessible restrooms.